1942 FAI Cup final: Background

+The two sides' three previous meetings that season had seen one win apiece and one draw.
 Cork United had already won that season's League of Ireland title, and were chasing a second League and Cup Double in a row, having only been founded in 1940.
 They had defeated Dundalk in the semi-final on the way to winning the FAI Cup the season before.
 They overcame Cork Bohemians (5–2), St James's Gate (1–0), and Drumcondra (4–2) to reach the 1942 final.